pen-lang/pen/doc/src/references/language/modules.md

 }
 ```

-## Importing functions and types from a module
+## Importing functions and types from modules

-First, place an `import` statement to import a module at the top of a module you want to import them into.
+In order to import functions and types from a module, first, place [an `import` statement](/references/language/syntax.md#import-statement) with the name of the module you want to import at the top of the current module.

-The first component of a path in the statement is a name of an external package you declare in [a `pen.json` file](packages#package-configuration) (`Foo`.)
-It is omitted if the imported module is in the same package.
-The rest of the path components are directory names where a module exists (`Bar`) and the basename of the module filename (`Baz`.)
+The first component of a module name in the statement is a name of a package you declare in [a `pen.json` file][package-configuration] (`Foo`.)
+It is omitted if the imported module is in the same package as the current one.
+The rest of the components are directory names where a module exists (`Bar`) and the basename of the module filename without its file extension (`Baz` for `Baz.pen`.)

 ```pen
 import Foo'Bar'Baz